centreon/centreon-archived/doc/fr/api/clapi/objects/broker_cfg.rst

 ======== ===========================

-Addinput, Addoutput, Addlogger, Addcorrelation and Addstats
+Addinput, Addoutput, Addlogger and Addcorrelation
 -----------------------------------------------------------

 In order to add a new I/O object, use one of the following commands: